Samsung/CredSweeper/docs/source/overall_architecture.rst

 6. LSTM output and handcrafted features concatenated into a single vector of length 151
 7. Vector from step 2 feed into two last Dense layer
 8. Last layer outputs float value in range 0-1 with estimated probability of line being a real credential
+9. Predicted probability compared to the threshold (see `--ml_threshold` CLI option) and credential reported if predicted probability is greater

 .. image:: https://raw.githubusercontent.com/Samsung/CredSweeper/main/docs/images/Model_with_features.png

+Additional:

-Handcrafted features are based on the rules described in `"Secrets in Source Code" publication <https://ieeexplore.ieee.org/abstract/document/9027350>`_.
+- Handcrafted features are based on the rules described in `"Secrets in Source Code" publication <https://ieeexplore.ieee.org/abstract/document/9027350>`_.

 .. code-block:: text